 OLYMPUS carbon capture project

 OLYMPUS is a flagship project in Holcim’s European decarbonization roadmap.
 It will lead to the development of storage capacity in southern Europe.
-It uses a highly innovative technology combination that merges OxyCalciner & Cryocap™ Oxy.
+It uses a highly innovative technology combination that merges OxyCalciner and Cryocap™ FG.

-With a target operational date of 2028, the project aims to capture and store 1 million tons of CO₂ annually.
-In 2023, the project was selected for a grant from the EU Innovation Fund.
+With a target operational date of 2029, the project aims to produce 2 million tons of near-zero cement per year.
+The project was selected for a grant from the EU Innovation Fund.

 Olympus at a glance